-We may check on the progress of your case and may contact you or your lawyer to ask for updates regarding either your legal issues or changes to your eligibility.
-You must continue to meet our eligibility requirements throughout your case.
+We may check on the progress of your matter and may contact you or your lawyer to ask for updates regarding either your legal issues or changes to your eligibility.
+You must continue to meet our eligibility requirements throughout your matter.

 Your Lawyer's Responsibilities

 - to help you with your legal problem.
 Your lawyer will only be able to help you with the legal matters approved in your application with Legal Aid Alberta;

 - to explain your rights and the laws that relate to your problem;